StefanoElorga/stefanoelorga/README.md

 📚 I studied at Henry Bootcamp

 ### Some skills
-💻 Front end: React, Redux, CSS and JavaScript, ReactNative
+💻 Front end: React, Redux, ReactNative, JavaScript, CSS, and HTML

-💻 Back end: NodeJS, Express
+💻 Back end: NodeJS, Express, PostgreSQL, and Sequelize

-💻 DataBase: PostgreSQL

-💻 Others: Git, Bootstrap
+💻 Other: Git and Bootstrap

-🤝 Soft Skills: SCRUM, Fast Learning, Team Player, Organization
+🤝 Soft Skills: SCRUM, Fast Learner, and Team Player